 - cytomegalovirus infection

-OIs are the most common cause of death for people living with AIDS.
-The best way to prevent an opportunistic infection is by remaining in treatment and getting routine checkups.
-It’s also important to practice safe sex, get vaccinated, and eat properly prepared foods.
+Opportunistic infections, especially tuberculosis, remain a major cause of death for people living with stage 3 HIV.
+The best way to prevent an opportunistic infection is by adhering to treatment and getting routine checkups.
+It’s also important to use condoms during sex, get vaccinated, and eat properly prepared foods.

-HIV can quickly cause damage to your immune system and lead to AIDS, so getting timely treatment can help improve your life expectancy.
-People living with HIV should also visit their doctor regularly and treat other health conditions as they arise.
-This can help offset the effects of the virus and prevent AIDS from developing.
+HIV can quickly cause damage to the immune system and lead to stage 3 HIV, so getting timely treatment can help improve life expectancy.
+People living with HIV should visit their healthcare provider regularly and treat other health conditions as they arise.

 That’s why routine HIV screening is vital.
 Early detection and timely treatment are key to managing the virus, extending life expectancy, and reducing the risk of transmission.
 Those who remain untreated are more likely to experience complications from HIV that could lead to illness and death.